guettli/programming-guidelines/README.rst

 `Google search for "Declarative vs Imperative" <https://www.google.com/search?q=Declarative+vs+Imperative>`_

-The magic relad feature of Config Management is not needed any more ...................................................................
+The magic reload feature of Config Management is not needed any more ...................................................................

 Config management tools have a magic reload feature.
 Imagine you update the configuration of a webserver.
 The config management tools can detect if a restart of a server is needed or not.
 For example: If the configuration of the web server was changed, then the webserver gets reloaded.
 If the configuration of the web server was not changed, then there is no need to restart it.
+Great feature?

 I liked this feature in the past.